Skip to main content

 Where is knee liposuction performed?

 Knee liposuction, as with all my liposuction procedures, is performed under local anaesthesia with additional sedation in my accredited day surgery in South Yarra.
 Patients are awake throughout the procedure.
-This way, I can move you around to measure the symmetry and check that we are achieving the best results for you.
+This way, I can move you around to ensure the procedure is achieved as planned.

 What is involved in the knee liposuction procedure?

-I create a few small incisions, roughly 2 to 3 mm.
+I create a few incisions, roughly 2 to 3 mm.
 Then, I carefully inject an infusion of local anaesthesia into the knee fat area.
-As mentioned, I use a fine cannula to suction the fat away.
-The incisions do not require stitches as they are tiny.
+I use a cannula to suction the fat away.
+The incisions do not require stitches as they are small in size and only require a sterri strip.

 After the procedure, you must wear a compression garment for about two weeks or longer.
 You can return to work within a few days and to sports within a few weeks.